History of the Rexel Group

 2000 – An operating presence in China and Canada

-Rexel goes from strength to strength in France, wider Europe and the USA, and continues to expand internationally.
+Rexel continues to strengthen its position in France, Europe, and the US, and continues to expand internationally.
 The Group’s foreign subsidiaries gradually adopt the Rexel identity:

-- Willcox and Gibbs in the USA becomes Rexel Inc. in 1995
+- Willcox and Gibbs in the US becomes Rexel Inc. in 1995

 - Rexel Italia is born out of a merger between 10 Italian subsidiaries in 2000